modoro-digital/MeanJS-AdminLTE/README.md

 # MeanJS - AdminLTE Template
 =====

-A simple and interesting MeanJS, you can read and learn some example here
+A simple and interesting MeanJS and AdminLTE template, you can read and learn some example here

 ## Requirements